BudEcosystem/bud-serve-eval/docs/api_design_practices.md

 routers.
 All routes should be defined in separate modules as `APIRouter` endpoints following the folder structure laid out in the [Microservice Guidelines](./microservice_guidelines.md).

-Here’s a quick example of how to mount routers in `main.py` from the core package:
+Here's a quick example of how to mount routers in `main.py` from the core package:

 ```python
 from fastapi import FastAPI